Counselor Education (COUN)

 COUN 7363.
 Application of Coun Research.
 3 Hours.

 Students apply the fundamental concepts and tools of research to educational problems.
 Each student prepares a proposal for the dissertation.

 Prerequisite: COUN 7332, COUN 7374, COUN 7362, and COUN 7372, with a grade of B or higher.

 Students study qualitative research methodology within a counseling problems-based contextual framework.
 An emphasis placed on qualitative techniques through lecture, discussion, readings, and field-based research projects, using the methods learned.

 Prerequisite: COUN 7331 with a grade of B or higher.

 COUN 7373.
 Stat Methds-Counslr Edu Rsrch.
 3 Hours.

-This course is designed to teach students how to manage, analyze, and interpret data related to counselor education themes at the doctoral level.
-The course will address quantitative methods (e.g., descriptive statistics, t-test, one-way and factorial ANOVA) via lectures, exams, small and large group discussions, and computer work both in and outside of class.
+Students explore how to manage, analyze, and interpret data related to counselor education themes at the doctoral level.
+Students address quantitative methods (e.g., descriptive statistics, t-test, one-way and factorial ANOVA) via lectures, exams, small and large group discussions, and computer work both in and outside of class.